A bibliophile and a technology enthusiast with a day job in the IT industry

 But to the educated villager in rural India, the statement still holds, albeit, with a preference for the vernacular newspaper.
 I have strong roots in south India, exposed to three major languages and cultures (one as my origin, one where I spent my early years, and one by career choice).
 Newspapers are the right way to start the day in each of these areas.
 Interestingly, circulation has gone up in the last decade, due to literacy increasing in the country.

 My last workplace had a rest-area (of sorts) where we had drinking water, coffee machine, a microwave and a selection of newspapers.
 At any given time during the workday, you would find at least one person sitting there reading a paper, some times we would find heated debates ongoing, even comparing facts on the same incident from different newspapers.
 Considering that I was one among the older folk at that workplace (70% of the population were twenty somethings), I safely conclude this is not a generational preference.

 When I visit our village (we have a family home there) I see the newspaper very much in evidence with a different kind of population.
 Although most of us would use the mobile internet to check out the latest news, there was definitely some merit in the community discussions held over an open newspaper, it was more a social event than just a consumption of news.

-So what is setting apart the Indian scenario?
+So what is setting India apart in this scenario?

 - Definitely, increasing literacy: When we recall that this refers to increasing literacy in the second-most populous country in the world, it follows that it represents a humungous number of eyeballs

 - Availability: I have the newspaper on my doorstep at 7:00 am every day.
 The newspaper-wallah (as the delivery agency is called) has a front-loaded day taking and distributing an early shipment (with some local advertisement “inserts” added in for whoever will pay him directly).
 Vernacular newspapers in almost every language spoken in India is available